DePayFi/public-documentation/docs/apps/apis/payments.md

 Allows apps to access users' Shopify payments with a Shopify payment `id`.

-Only completed payments are returned via this endpoint.
+Only succeded payments are returned via this endpoint.

 ```apib
 ### GET https://api.depay.com/apps/payments/shopify/{id}